-Nearly 74 million Americans have high cholesterol, according to the Centers for Disease Control and Prevention (CDC), but fewer than half are receiving treatment for it, putting them at a higher risk for heart attack and stroke.
+Nearly 74 million Americans have high cholesterol, according to the Centers for Disease Control and Prevention.
+However, fewer than half are receiving treatment for it.
+This puts them at a higher risk for heart attack and stroke.
 While exercise and a healthy diet can often help manage cholesterol levels, sometimes medication is needed.

 - atorvastatin (Lipitor)